 Lance McCullers recently took a step closer to returning to form for the Houston Astros, and earning his first win would prolong the wait for Kevin Gausman of the Baltimore Orioles.

-Looking to avenge his only defeat, Keuchel takes the mound as the AL-best Astros go for a four-game sweep of the visiting Orioles on Thursday night.
+McCullers looks to continue creeping toward the form of his breakout 2015 rookie campaign as the Astros go for a sweep of the visiting Orioles on Thursday night.